White Paper Template – Editable Word Document

 The introduction is where you set expectations in your readers’ minds and state the objectives for your white paper.
 In this section, your goal is to capture the reader’s attention and entice them to delve further into your subject matter to accomplish your objectives.

-Keep your main idea focused on having an effect in the world, such as making your products, services, or company look good; helping people understand or do something well; or raising awareness of an issue.
-You should use this section to introduce pertinent studies and statistics that you can expand upon in subsequent sections of your paper.
+Keep your main idea focused on having an effect in the world, such as making your product or service, and your company, look good; helping people understand or do something well; or raising awareness of an issue.
+You should use this section to introduce pertinent case studies and statistics that you can expand upon in subsequent sections of your paper.

 An effective introduction should: